 Analysis of Czech Cultural Diplomacy: A Case of Cultural Tourism

-After the collapse of communism, it has been a long time that the former socialist countries accelerated the political and economic transitions and focus on the development of small states in Central and Eastern Europe.
-Czech use culture as its diplomatic strategy and highlight Czech is part of Europe in order to change its image of former socialist countries.
-Moreover, Czech creates its new national image and builds Prague as a city of culture; aim to make Czech become a cultural state.
-This study used historical approach, literature analysis and policy analysis to analyze the status of home support and the promotion in the international world, and its impact for national interests and national image.
-In addition, culture is one of soft power of a nation and a nation encourages its cultural tourism as a method of diplomacy to achieve national interests increasing and international cooperation.
-Therefore, this study presents that how Czech applies cultural tourism as a way of cultural diplomacy and how Czech applies cultural tourism to create its national image.
+After the collapse of communism, it has been a long time since the former socialist countries accelerated their political and economic transitions and focused on the development of small states in Central and Eastern Europe.
+The Czech use culture as a diplomatic strategy to highlight that Czech is part of Europe in order to change its image of former socialist countries.
+Moreover, Czech creates its new national image and builds Prague as a city of culture, with the aim to make Czech a cultural state.
+This study used historical approach, literature analysis and policy analysis to analyze the status of home support and promotion in the international world, and its impact on national interests and national image.
+In addition, culture is one of the soft powers of a nation and a nation encourages its cultural tourism as a method of diplomacy to achieve national interests increasing and international cooperation.
+Therefore, this study presents how Czech applies cultural tourism as a way of cultural diplomacy and how Czech applies cultural tourism to create its national image.

 12. Lukas Chrast